The novel coronavirus pandemic has impacted people's daily lives. Below are a list of resources and information that can help during this time.

 The State of New Jersey has developed a centralized resource to match talent with opportunities in industries on the front lines of serving New Jerseyans during the outbreak.
 Did you lose your job or have your hours reduced as a result of COVID-19?
 Businesses across New Jersey need thousands of workers for immediate hire.
 Learn more about who is hiring in your community.

-NJDoL Benefits and the Coronavirus: What Employees Should Know (NJ Department of Labor & Workforce Development)
+Worker Benefits, Protections and the Coronavirus (COVID-19): What NJ Workers Should Know (NJ Department of Labor & Workforce Development)

 Each state benefit or protection has its own eligibility criteria.
 The Labor Department examines cases on an individual basis, and makes eligibility determinations in accordance with the law.